Morgan dollar: Design history

 Morgan arrived in Philadelphia on October 9, 1876.
-His earliest pattern coins designed during his tenure at the Philadelphia Mint were intended for the half dollar.
-In 1876, Morgan enrolled as a student at the Pennsylvania Academy of the Fine Arts to prepare to create a new Liberty head design.
-Morgan also obtained studies from nature of the bald eagle for preparation of the reverse design.
+His earliest pattern coins, designed during his tenure at the Philadelphia Mint, were intended for the half dollar.
+In 1876, Morgan enrolled at the Pennsylvania Academy of the Fine Arts to prepare to create a new Liberty head design.
+Morgan also obtained studies from the nature of the bald eagle for the preparation of the reverse design.
 For the representation of Liberty, Morgan sought to depict an American woman rather than the usual Greek–style figures.
 Morgan's friend, artist Thomas Eakins, suggested he use Anna Willess Williams of Philadelphia as a model.
 In total, Morgan had five sittings with Williams; he declared her profile to be the most perfect he had seen.